 Do not assume that you can use a vacuum cleaner to suck dust out of the vents without opening your Mac.
 Not only could you loosen components, the vacuum might generate static electricity and cause your components to short.

-If you are happy to risk that then you can use a can of compressed air to puff away the dust from inside your Mac, once you are inside your Mac.
-We recommend iFixIt’s guides if you need guidance on opening up your Mac. https://www.ifixit.com
+If you're happy to risk that then you can use a can of compressed air to puff away the dust once you are inside your Mac.
+We recommend the iFixIt guides if you need step-by-step instructions on opening up your Mac.

 To avoid dust getting into your Mac again follow these tips: